Risk Godstorm: Sky

-A God of the Sky will add an additional die to its players roll when it competes in a Godswar.
-Players destroying one or more gods during a turn then draws a miracle card from the sky deck.
+A God of the Sky will add an additional die to its players roll when competing in a Godswar.
+Players destroying at least one god during a turn can draw a miracle card from the sky deck.
 Sky cards are defensive cards that are activated on other players' turns.

 War

 If the attacking army possesses the God of War, then the attacker will win ties.
-Players conquering three or more territories during a turn and possess a God of War on the map, then draws a miracle card from the war deck.
-War cards are cheap offensive cards that are used on that player's turn.
+Players conquering three or more territories during a turn and possessing a God of War on the map can draw a miracle card from the war deck.
+War cards are cheap offensive cards that can be used on the players' turn.

 Death

 Normally, when a battalion is killed in battle, it will travel to its respective heaven and then progress into the Underworld.
 However, if the attacking army possesses a God of Death, all troops killed are placed back in their respective player's pool.
-Players controlling a crypt in the Underworld at the end of their turn, then draws a miracle card from the death deck.
+Players controlling a crypt in the Underworld at the end of their turn can draw a miracle card from the death deck.
 Death cards are expensive to activate, but for the most part have devastating effects.

 Magic

-Having a Goddess of Magic in his or her army allows a player to re-roll ones --whether they are attacking or defending.
-Players rolling three of the same number and has a God of Magic under their control, they can draw a miracle card from the magic deck.
-These cards are also known as 'relics'.
-Relics are played as soon as they are drawn and stay in play until they are destroyed by another cards effect.
+Players with a Goddess of Magic in their army allow them to re-roll ones -- whether they are attacking or defending.
+Players rolling three of the same number and having a God of Magic under their control can draw a miracle card from the magic deck.
+These cards are also known as 'relics' and are played as soon as they are drawn, staying in play until they are destroyed by another card's effect.